-Financial willingness is one of two major components of the HECM financial assessment guidelines rolled out in 2014 by FHA.
-The goal behind the new guidelines is to reduce defaults due to nonpayment of the required property charges.
-Lenders are now required to more extensively analyze an applicant’s income and credit history as part of the qualification process.
+Financial willingness is an important component of the HECM financial assessment guidelines rolled out in 2014.
+The goal behind the new guidelines was to reduce defaults resulting from nonpayment of required property charges.
+Lenders are now required to more extensively analyze a reverse mortgage applicant’s income and credit history.

 Check your credit before applying

 If you’re planning to apply for a reverse mortgage (or any home loan, for that matter), it’s always a good idea to check your credit ahead of time.
-That way you can catch any errors or solve any issues before they become a problem when you’re trying to qualify for a reverse mortgage.
+That way you can catch any errors or solve any issues before they become a problem during the application process.

 You can get your credit report for free once per year at the federally-sanctioned website annualcreditreport.com.